183 Wampatuck Street, Pembroke, MA, USA

-Before European colonists arrived, the Pembroke Ponds were home to a settlement of Mattakeesetts, a division of the Native American tribe known as the Massachusett.
+Before European colonists arrived, the Pembroke Ponds were home to a settlement of Mattakeeset, a band of the Native American tribe known as the Massachuseuk (or Massachusett).
 They named their settlement Namassakeesett, or “Place of Much Fish.”
-Primarily during the summer months, Native Americans would come to the Pembroke Ponds to fish and grow food.
 They set up a fishing weir at the outlet of Furnace Pond.

-Wampatuck (also known as White Goose and White Deer) was a sachem of the Mattakeesett tribe.
-He was born in 1627, and became sachem in 1672.
+Wampatuck (also known as Wompatuck, White Goose and White Deer) was Chief Sachem of the Mattakeesett.
 He maintained a lodge just off the pathway between Furnace and Oldham Ponds.
 This spot — on a promontory jutting into Furnace Pond — was later named Sachem’s Point in his honor.
-The restaurant Lucky Dawg (formerly Hosea’s), is now located there.
+The restaurant Towne Tavern is now located there.

 Habitats and Wildlife